tawi1/DotsTrafficCity/docs/source/customRoadDemo.rst

 Pedestrian simulation tracks are defined using sequences of coordinates.
 To add pedestrian paths or crosswalks to your segment, avoid manual node initialization.
 Instead, simply pass your list of ``Vector3`` positions directly into the official ``AddPedestrianNodes`` API method.

 * **Regular Sidewalks**: Pass a sequential list of positions representing sidewalk coordinates.
 The ``crosswalk`` optional parameter defaults to ``false``.
-* **Pedestrian Crosswalks**: To construct a functioning crosswalk link, supply a list containing **exactly 2 positions** representing opposite sides of the traffic lanes, and you **must set the crosswalk parameter to true**.
+* **Pedestrian Crosswalks**: To construct a functioning crosswalk link, representing opposite sides of the traffic lanes, and you **must set the crosswalk parameter to true**.

 .. important::
    **Automatic Crosswalk Stitching:**